Drew Lock: 2020

-Lock finished the 2020 season with 16 touchdowns and 15 interceptions, tied for the most interceptions in the NFL with Carson Wentz, despite only playing in 13 games.
+Lock finished his second professional season with 2,933 passing yards, 16 touchdowns, and 15 interceptions (tied for the most interceptions in the NFL with Carson Wentz) to go along with 160 rushing yards and three touchdowns despite only playing in 13 games.
 His completion percentage of 57.3% was the lowest among the 35 quarterbacks with at least 150 passing attempts in 2020.